MarcelMG/BLE_thingy/README.md

 BLE connectivity is provided by a RN4871-I RF module.

 There is an ADXL345 3-axis accelerometer onboard for motion detection.
 It sits on a GY-291 breakout-board, which is very cheap and avoids hand-soldering the tiny package of the ADXL345 which is virtually impossible without hot air / reflow oven.
-The GY-291 has to be slightly modified, see /hardware/GY-291-mod.txt for instructions.
+The GY-291 has to be slightly modified, see [here](https://github.com/MarcelMG/BLE_thingy/blob/master/hardware/GY-291_mod.md) for further instructions.

 A pushbutton and a user LED are also onboard.